Skip to main content

 Research Details

-By perturbing these intra- and extracellular activities using stem cell-based human embryo models, we can gain valuable insights into the processes that occur under disease conditions.
+We are systematically analyzing how external signals and internal genetic networks coordinate development.
+By perturbing these intra- and extracellular activities within stem cell-based human embryo models, we can gain valuable insights into the biological processes that occur under disease conditions.

 Connor Kubo headshot